TheYorouzoya/nand2tetris/README.md

 `'while'` `'('`expression`')'` `'{'`statements`'}'`.

 This is what the Compilation Engine does on a fundamental level.
 Calls to each of the dedicated subroutines directly follow the language grammar specification as guidelines.
-Since each file corresponds to a particular class, we call the `compileClass()` to start the recursive call chain and the engine will fill in the output lines by calling the appropriate VMWriter functions at appropriate intervals.
+Since each file corresponds to a particular class, we call `compileClass()` to start the recursive call chain and the engine will do the rest.

 ## VM Code Generation

-While parsing the syntax tree, the compiler also needs to do additional work to ensure that the program flow works according to the user's specifications.
+While parsing the syntax tree, the compiler also needs to do additional work to ensure that the program flow works according to the user's expectations.
 In our `while` statement example above, the compiler needs to ensure that proper branches are generated for the `while`'s condition expression so that the program control flow can escape the loop body once the value of `count` reaches 100.
 Furthermore, in the loop body, it has to make sure that the value of the `count` variable is updated properly.

 Mind you, our `let count = count + 1;` statement uses ***infix notation***, while our compilation target, the stack-based VM, uses ***postfix notation***.
 So our VM code might look like this,
 ```